 Norges Bank Investment Management implements a time-weighted monthly rate of return methodology in the return calculations.
-The assets' fair values are determined on the day of an external cash flow and interim returns are geometrically linked.
+The assets' fair values are determined at all monthends, as well as on the day of an external cash flow and interim returns are geometrically linked.
 All composite returns are calculated net of non-reclaimable withholding taxes on dividend, interest and capital gains.
 Withholding taxes are recognised when incurred.
 Securities lending income is included in the portfolio return.